FORMS AND GUIDES

 To open the library, click the logo or here.

-If you need a literature search to be undertaken – just download and complete the online form below and email it to us.
+If you need a literature search undertaking – just complete our online form and email it to us – click the picture or this link.

 Please give as much detail as possible, although if anything isn’t clear, we’ll try to contact you to clarify your request.

-Please be aware that if your search is for a course you’re on – we can’t do it for you
+Please be aware that if your search is for a course you’re on – we can’t do it for you, although we can answer any questions you may have about your search – resources to use, how to best use them, etc.

 E-learning is available on how to search the literature effectively.